Atomistica/lammps-netcdf/README.md

 * append yes: append output to existing NetCDF file
 * append yes at frame: append out to existing NetCDF file and start writing to frame given; if negative frame is counted from the end of file.
-* double yes|no: output data as double instead of float
+* double yes|no: output data as double instead of single precision
 * global = list of global (not per atom, but per frame) quantities can be variables, compute or fix data prefixed with v_, c_ and f_, respectively.